Gov. Shapiro calls Musk's $1M offer to Pennsylvania voters 'deeply concerning'

 "If you look at the conditions, you must be a registered voter," Hasen said.
 "And so this is essentially a lottery that's open only to people who register to vote.
 So it’s either an incentive for someone to vote or it’s a reward.
 And either way, it violates federal law."

 He calls Musk's actions "clearly illegal" because it violates statute 52 U.S.C.
-10307(c) and the DOJ's election manual.
+10307(c) and the Department of Justice’s election manual.

 "When people vote, it should be of their free choice and they should not be voting for financial incentives that would work the electorate," Hasen said of federal election law.
 "It would change the nature of voting if people were voting purely for a personal financial incentive, rather than making the choice whether or not to register to vote, whether or not to vote, and for whom."